 Specifically, Wikipedia is widely assumed to be a replacement for traditional encyclopedias.
 While there are a lot of excellent articles on Wikipedia, it does not take a large proportion of bad ones to render the whole lot useless when one does not know which is which.
 Only experts can tell, and experts, as such, are not welcome in Wikipedia (see the disagreements between Jimmy Wales and Larry Sanger, the founders of Wikipedia).
 This is the topic of Andrew Keen's controversial "The Cult of the Amateur".
 In his essay "Digital Maoism" Jaron Lanier criticizes the tendency away from individual learning to group "learning".
 Another warning comes from Maggie Jackson's "Distracted", which argues that constant and instant access to a massive mixture of information and disinformation results in fractured attention preventing thought.
 And thought is the only way in which information can be digested and distinguished from disinformation.Daniel Levitin might be surprised to find a review of his book introduced by criticisms of the internet full of dark forebodings.
 Yet this is the only way in which I can read the final two chapters of "The Organized Mind".
 At the same time, Levitin is a cheery fellow who looks at the bright side of things.
 But his bright side consists of coping strategies against the internet rather than a whole-hearted embrace of it.

 In his indirect way he hits hard at vague notions of nonlinear thinkers with distributed attention being a replacement of old-fashioned thinkers.
 The idea that the mainstays of education: memorization, individual learning, and learning how to use books can be replaced might be plausible if the brain were like a computer with a large memory.
 One could imagine that an alternative mode of education might somehow program the brain differently than was the case in earlier generations.
 Levitin describes how the brain actually works, as revealed by the revolution in neural imaging.
 What is revealed is that the mechanisms of thought (attention, memory) are not like a computer running different programs on the same massively large memory.
 Rather, these mechanisms are apparently tightly linked to the intricate anatomical structure of the brain.
 This structure is genetically determined, has not changed for thousands of years, and is not going to change any time soon.
-As knowledge and thought are tightly linked to the idiosyncratic brain anatomy, changes in media and education should be contemplated with caution and carefully monitored.
+As knowledge and thought are tightly linked to the idiosyncratic brain anatomy, changes in media and education should be approached warily and should be carefully monitored.

 To characterize the onslaught of the internet on our work habits as "information overload" is to put it mildly.
 Consider this passage on page 96:

 Multitasking has been found to increase the production of the stress hormone cortisol as well as the fight-or-flight hormone adrenaline, which can overstimulate your brain and cause mental fog or scrambled thinking.
 Multitasking creates a dopamine-addiction feedback loop, effectively rewarding the brain for losing focus and for constantly searching for external stimulation.
 To make matters worse, the prefrontal cortex has a novelty bias, meaning that its attention can be easily hijacked by something new—the proverbial shiny objects we use to entice infants, puppies and kittens.
-The irony here for those of us who are trying to focus amid competing activities is clear: The very brain region we rely on for staying on task is easily distracted.
+The irony here for those of us who are trying to focus amid competing activities is clear: the very brain region we rely on for staying on task is easily distracted.

 A little anthology of specifics.
 Glenn Wilson of Gresham College found that being in a situation when you are trying to concentrate on a task while knowing that an e-mail is sitting unread in your inbox can reduce your IQ by ten points (page 97).
 Russ Poldrack, a neuroscientist at Stanford, found that if students study and watch TV at the same time, the information from their schoolwork goes into the striatum, a region specialized for storing new procedures and skills, not for facts and ideas.
 Without the distraction of TV the information goes into the hippocampus where it is organized and categorized in a variety of ways, making it easier to retrieve (pages 97-98).